Niivas/TicTacToe/README.md

 # TicTacToe
-Created a Tic Tac Toe console application using standard design patterns in java.
+Built a Tic Tac Toe Game console application. | Used standard design patterns for building various components of the game.
+| Users can play with other users, or they can play with bots.
+| Bots also have different difficulty levels i.e., Easy/Medium/Hard.
+| Also added functionalities that support undo.